iodigital-com/io-technology/data/blog/reactive-backend-applications-with-spring-boot-kotlin-and-coroutines.md

 ### Creating Spring Web Project

-You can use [start.spring.io](https://start.spring.io) to generate a project using Java 17, Gradle, Spring Web, Spring Data JPA and H2 Database.
+You can use [start.spring.io](https://start.spring.io) to generate a project using Java 17, Gradle, Spring Web, Spring Data JPA, and H2 Database.
 Here's what the build file of our project should look like:

 ```kotlin
 plugins {